 Preventing radicalisation

-We understand children are vulnerable to extremist ideology and radicalisation.
+195. We understand children may be susceptible to radicalisation into terrorism.
 Similar to our role in protecting children from other forms of harms and abuse, we will also protect children from this risk as part of our safeguarding approach.

 - Extremism is the vocal or active opposition to our fundamental British values, including democracy, the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs.
 This also includes calling for the death of members of the armed forces.